Understand Your Loan Options.

 You can pay off your online loan in installments, or you can pay it off at any time with no penalties.
 Unlike many financial institutions, we allow and even encourage you to pay off your loan early to reduce your overall interest and finance charges.
 We charge no fees or penalties for early repayment — you pay interest only for the time that you have the loan.

-You can enroll in Plain Green automatic payments from your checking account, and never have to remember due dates, write checks or worry if your payments made it in time via mail.
+You can enroll in Plain Green automatic payments to draft directly from your checking account or debit card, and never have to remember due dates, write checks or worry if your payments made it in time via mail.
 We’ll even send you a friendly reminder email before each payment due date.

 Payments are Determined by the Amount You Borrow

 Your payment will depend on your total loan amount, interest rate, and how quickly you choose to repay your loan.
 The loan amount, interest rate and charges associated with your loan are determined by a number of factors, such as your credit, information from your application, and your payment history.

 Plain Speaking — Loan Words and Terms You Need to Know.